eralpship/robot-painter/plan.md

 - Canvas library: Konva with react-konva
 - Existing context: OverlayTextureContext provides `canvas`, `context`, and `triggerTextureUpdate()`

+### Development Workflow for AI Agents
+- **Testing Changes**: Use localhost:3000 to view the application
+- **Visual Debugging**: Use Playwright MCP to take screenshots and analyze behavior
+- **Development Server**: If not running, start with `npm run dev`
+- **Documentation**: Use context7 MCP server to lookup Konva and react-konva best practices
+- **Logs**: Check browser console via Playwright MCP for errors and debugging info

 ## CRITICAL ISSUES TO FIX FIRST

 ### Current Implementation Problems